-The following table sets forth information regarding the beneficial ownership of shares of our common stock as of August 17, 2010 by (i) each director and named executive officer (as defined below), (ii) all directors and executive officers as a group, and (iii) each person or other entity known by us to beneficially own more than 5% of our outstanding common stock.
+The following table sets forth information regarding the beneficial ownership of shares of our Common Stock as of August 21, 2014 by (1) each director and named executive officer (as defined below), (2) all directors and executive officers as a group, and (3) each person or other entity known by us to beneficially own more than 5% of our outstanding common stock.

-The following table is based on information supplied to us by the directors, officers and shareholders described above.
 We have determined beneficial ownership in accordance with the rules of the Commission.
-Shares of common stock subject to options that are either currently exercisable or exercisable within 60 days of August 17, 2010 are treated as outstanding and beneficially owned by the option holder for the purpose of computing the percentage ownership of the option holder.
+Shares of common stock subject to options that are either currently exercisable or exercisable within 60 days of August 21, 2014 are treated as outstanding and beneficially owned by the option holder for the purpose of computing the percentage ownership of the option holder.
 However, these shares are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
-The table lists applicable percentage ownership based on 3,322,074 shares outstanding as of August 17, 2010.
+The table lists applicable percentage ownership based on 3,573,609 shares outstanding as of August 21, 2014.